 Parent: Thanks.
 Well, as I said, it’s a bit complicated, and we’re just doing our best to help her heal.
 Something I’ve had to learn is that a lot of things that we naturally say can be triggering for someone who has an eating disorder.
 For example, it can be hard when people mention Sam’s appearance – good or bad.
-Also, talk about dieting, stuffing yourself, or being “good” or “bad” with food can be really difficult.
+Also, talking about dieting, stuffing yourself, or being “good” or “bad” with food can be really difficult.
 I just wanted to let you know in advance that I may try to avoid or redirect conversations if I see them going in that direction.
 I hope you understand.

 Host: Oh, well, I guess so.
 Sure, that makes sense.

 Parent: Thanks so much.
 I really appreciate it, and look forward to seeing you next weekend!

 Remember that this conversation can be awkward for both sides.
 You are making a request that can make the host feel uncomfortable.
 Don’t expect too much.
 Instead, just remember that you’re all doing your best.

 The host in the above situation doesn’t dig in for too much information or get defensive, but some people may push a bit harder.
 Don’t panic – just do your best.

 Digging Host: Oh, well, I guess so.
 So what exactly is going on?
 Is Sam anorexic?
 Bulimic?
 What exactly is Sam doing?